MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/image.md

 + Scalable Vector Graphics (SVG)

 > [!NOTE]
 > Icon files supported on Windows only.
-Not supported on Windows Phone 8.1

 Starting in Windows 10, version 1607, the Image element supports animated Graphics Interchange Format (GIF) images.
 When you use a [BitmapImage](../microsoft.ui.xaml.media.imaging/bitmapimage.md) as the image [Source](image_source.md), you can access [BitmapImage](../microsoft.ui.xaml.media.imaging/bitmapimage.md)  API to control playback of the animated Graphics Interchange Format (GIF) image.
 For more info, see the Remarks on the [BitmapImage](../microsoft.ui.xaml.media.imaging/bitmapimage.md) class page.